AdaCore/ada_coding_standards/source/guidelines/concurrency.rst

     No_Dependence => Ada.Synchronous_Barriers

 Jorvik also replaces restriction Simple_Barriers with Pure_Barriers (a weaker requirement than Simple_Barriers).

 """""""
 Notes
 """""""

-The Ada builder will detect violations if the programmer specifies this profile or corresponding pragmas.
-GNATcheck also can detect violations of profile restrictions.
+The Ada builder will detect violations.
+GNATcheck can also detect violations.

-""""""""""""""""""""""""""""""""""""""""""""""""
-Applicable vulnerability within ISO TR 24772-2
-""""""""""""""""""""""""""""""""""""""""""""""""

-   * 6.63 "Lock protocol errors [CGM]".

 """""""""""""""""""""""""""
 Noncompliant Code Example